 Fix 4 – Update your audio driver

 Driver is an important component that allows your hardware devices to communicate with the computer’s operating system.
-So if your audio or headset driver is faulty or outdated, the microphone won’t function properly.
+That is, if the audio or headset driver is faulty or outdated, your microphone won’t function properly.
 To fix the issue, you should update the audio driver manually or automatically.

 Option 1 – Download and install the driver manually

-To update the driver manually, you can visit the manufacturer’s website of your audio device, and download the most recent driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit).
+To update the driver manually, you can visit the PC or headset manufacturer’s website and search for the most recent driver corresponding with your specific flavor of Windows version (for example, Windows 32 bit).

 Once you’ve downloaded the right driver for your system, double-click on the downloaded file and follow the on-screen instructions to install it.